ubernaut/maintainable-device-scorecard/README.md

 Can the device be repaired or upgraded with modular electronic components?

-Does this device run a standard operating system that can be patched, upgraded, and modified by the end user (think security patching or configuration)?
+Does this device run a standard operating system that can be patched, upgraded, and modified by the end user (think security patching or configuration.
+Debian gets top marks for this.)?

 Open Source hardware specification (think RISC V)